home26/WebsiteOfHong/content/publication/hobby/index.md

 {{< figure src="photography1.jpg" title="Cuba trip" >}}
 _________________________________________________________
 #### Travelling
 As Chinese saying goes:"It is better to travel ten thousand miles than to read ten thousand books"(读万卷书，不如行万里路).
 Travelling can broaden our horizon.
 Not only does a learner learn from books, but also learn on the road.
 So travelling is one of the best options to spend my spare time.
 I have teavelled to many cties in different countries and I'm still on the road.
-Actually, I hope I can take a road trip driving through the North America after graduation next year.
+Actually, I hope I can take a road trip driving through North America after graduation next year.
 That will be an exciting trip!
 {{< figure src="travelling1.jpg" title="North America road trip" >}}
 _________________________________________________________